Cannibal Terror: Plot

-Two criminals, Mario and Roberto, meet at a bar with a woman named Lina.
+Two criminals, Mario and Roberto, meet a woman named Lina at a bar.
 Lina mentions that before the meeting, she met a little girl named Florence, the daughter of Madame and Monsieur Danville, a wealthy couple.
 The three decide to kidnap Florence and request money to give her back to her family.
-As a precaution, they choose to fly to the jungle and go to the house of their friend Antonio, who lives there with his wife, Manuela.
+As a precaution, they choose to fly to the jungle and stay at their friend Antonio's house, where he lives with his wife, Manuela.

 When they get to the jungle, they meet a woman, Mickey, who decides to drive them to the border in cannibal land.
 After they pass the border, their car breaks down, and Mickey goes to a nearby river to cool down the radiator.
 However, she is captured by the cannibal tribe, who take her to the village and cannibalize her.
 The criminals, along with Florence, manage to escape.

 When they reach Antonio's house, he leaves for a few days.
 During Antonio's absence, Mario stalks Manuela while she showers, and in the woods, he decides to tie her to 2 trees and rape her.
 Hours later, Antonio returns, and he discovers Manuela bruised, and she confesses what happened to her, with Antonio promising to avenge her rape.
-The next day, Antonio takes Mario to the woods for hunting.
+The next day, Antonio takes Mario into the woods to hunt.
 However, he confronts him at gunpoint, and he forces Mario to tie himself to the tree.
 He then leaves him while cannibals kill and devour Mario.

-The Danvilles received information about where their daughter was and decided to fly to the jungle.
+The Danvilles learned where their daughter was and decided to fly to the jungle.
 Along with some border guards and hunters, they search for Florence in the jungle.
-In the meanwhile, the gang, after crossing a river, gets ambushed by the cannibals, who take them to the village.
+In the meantime, the gang, after crossing a river, gets ambushed by the cannibals, who take them to the village.
 Lina and Roberto are tied to trees, and Florence is taken away to play with some of the tribe's children.
 Lina gets devoured, and Roberto is dismembered and cannibalized as well.
 The Danvilles and the guards reach the cannibal village after a shootout with them, and Antonio asks the cannibal leader where the girl is.
 The Danvilles reunite with Florence, who is unharmed.